IslandViewPTA/islandview-pta-site/content/news/_index.md

 ---
 ## Monthly Newsletters

-Please click the blue buttons below to read our most recent newsletters.
+Please click the links below to read our most recent newsletters.
 For older issues, please see the yellow highlighted blocks within the year groups below.
 For issues prior to October 2019, please see the [Google Drive Archive](https://drive.google.com/drive/folders/1NjUF3zXFrqc2J464wPtga85BsbY-nU2e?usp=sharing).